UN says famine stalks all in Gaza; Israel shoots, wounds aid seekers

 Famine is declared in an area where at least 20 percent of households face an extreme lack of food.
 At famine levels of deprivation, 30 percent of children suffer from acute malnutrition, and at least four children in every 10,000 die each day from starvation or malnutrition-linked disease.
 OCHA said at least 1 in 5 people in Gaza is currently facing starvation.

-Michael Fakhri, the UN special rapporteur on the right to food, says it’s “safe to safe to say there is famine” in Gaza.
+Michael Fakhri, the UN special rapporteur on the right to food, says it’s “safe to say there is famine” in Gaza.
 Fakhri told Al Jazeera that Israel is using aid “as bait to corral people” and push them out of the north and into militarised zones”.

 The humanitarian situation in Gaza was already catastrophic when Israel imposed a total blockade on March 2, causing conditions to deteriorate even further.
 After growing international pressure, Israeli authorities said they would allow minimal supplies of food and medicine into the Strip, but critical supplies are still not reaching the people.